-Google Shopping Ads for ecommerce stores
+Everything You need to know about Google Shopping Ads for ecommerce stores

+Hi!
+We have a question!
 Have you already used Google Shopping Ads for advertising your products?
 If so you are aware that Shopping Campaigns work great for ecommerce companies!
 If you haven’t used them yet or think you can still take more advantage of your Shopping campaigns, you are reading the right article!
 We will share with you great tricks for boosting your shopping ads performance.

 If you are familiar with search campaigns, you probably know a lot about keyword-level bidding, but Shopping ads work different, you will need to understand how the Merchant Center works!